Anum-2017/Spec-Kit-Plus-Guides/README.md

 ### ⚡ Claude Code + uv

-Use uv/uvx so you do not have to manually install and manage Python.
+Use `uv` so you do not have to manually install and manage Python.

 ➡️ [Claude Code + uv](Claude-Code/WITHOUT-PYTHON.md)